VItaly0117/VItaly0117/README.md

 # Hi there, I'm Vitalii Kalinichenko! 👋

-### Full-Stack Software Engineer (.NET / React / Vue) 🚀
+### Full-Stack Software Engineer (.NET / React) 🚀

-[cite_start]I am a Full-Stack Software Engineer with a background in Applied Physics[cite: 6], passionate about merging complex algorithms with clean architecture. [cite_start]My main focus is backend development using C# and .NET 8 [cite: 6][cite_start], but I also confidently build user interfaces with modern frontend frameworks[cite: 7].
+I am a Full-Stack Software Engineer with a background in Applied Physics[cite: 6], passionate about merging complex algorithms with clean architecture.My main focus is backend development using C# and .NET 8 , but I also confidently build user interfaces with modern frontend frameworks.

 ---